 Residents (as well as partial non-residents and qualifying non-residents) are entitled to claim deductions relating to charitable donations (deductions for certain expenses are capped or subject to thresholds).

-Residents (as well as partial non-residents and qualifying non-residents) are entitled to claim deductions for educational expenses up until 31 December 2021.
+Residents (as well as partial non-residents and qualifying non-residents) could claim deductions for educational expenses up until 31 December 2021.
 As of 2022, these education expenses were replaced with the STAP-budget.

 Medical and disability expenses